conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 ## Meeting Embedded

-On Wednesday, before Meeting C++, we attended and presented a talk at Meeting Embedded (https://meetingembedded.com/2018/), a new conference about all embedded things.
+On Wednesday, before Meeting C++, we (Diego and Dani) attended and presented a talk at [Meeting Embedded](https://meetingembedded.com/2018/), a new conference about all embedded things.
 C++ and C had a relevant role in this conference, obviously (accordingly to Dan Saks statistics around 60% in embedded code is C, then around 20% is C++, followed by assembly), but where other topics presented, like Rust, protocols for embedded (MQTT), academic and professional education, real-time systems.

 We did our own talk “Continuous Integration of C/C++ for embedded and IoT with Jenkins, Docker and Conan”, which went quite well, especially considering that we were running